Warren Beatty: 1967–1979: Stardom and acclaim

 In 1972, Beatty produced a series of benefit concerts to help with publicity and fundraising in the George McGovern 1972 presidential campaign.
 Beatty first put together Four for McGovern at The Forum in the Los Angeles area, convincing Barbra Streisand, Carole King and James Taylor to perform.
 Streisand brought Quincy Jones and his Orchestra, and recorded the album Live Concert at the Forum.
 Two weeks later, Beatty mounted another concert at the Cleveland Arena, in which Joni Mitchell and Paul Simon joined James Taylor.
 In June 1972, Beatty produced Together for McGovern at Madison Square Garden, reuniting Simon and Garfunkel, Nichols and May, and Peter, Paul and Mary, and featuring Dionne Warwick.
 With these productions, campaign manager Gary Hart said that Beatty had "invented the political concert".
 He had mobilized Hollywood celebrities for a political cause on a scale previously unseen, creating a new power dynamic.

 Beatty appeared in the films The Parallax View (1974), directed by Alan Pakula; and The Fortune (1975), directed by Mike Nichols.
 Taking greater control, Beatty produced, co-wrote and acted in Shampoo (1975), directed by Hal Ashby, which was nominated for four Academy Awards, including Best Original Screenplay, as well as five Golden Globe Awards, including Best Motion Picture and Best Actor.

-1978–1999: Directorial debut and expansion

 In 1978, Beatty directed, produced, wrote and acted in Heaven Can Wait (1978) (sharing co-directing credit with Buck Henry).
 The film was nominated for nine Academy Awards, including Best Picture, Director, Actor, and Adapted Screenplay.
 It also won three Golden Globe Awards, including Best Motion Picture and Best Actor.

+1980–2001: Directorial debut and expansion

 A film [Reds] of this scope and size demands incredible work from the director, and when you consider that Beatty also served as producer, writer and star, it's hard to believe so much work could come from one man.
 As a film, it's a marvelous view of America in the 1912–19 era, and Beatty brought some superior performances from a large cast.